laird-lab/Msk-Age/README.md

 # Msk-Age
-A repository for the estimation of epigenetic age in musculoskeletal tissues
+A repository for the estimation of epigenetic age with MskAge

 ```{r}
 library(tidyverse)